huitingloke/huitingloke/README.md

 ![A very accurate representation of my mental health and wellbeing](https://external-preview.redd.it/H-vxRPlTiQ5ZhplXvUARgkbzc01EwumZCHsj0WPv1to.jpg?width=640&crop=smart&auto=webp&s=a231a882015041aeceac9f47057ac83cdd2ce692 "Literally me")

 ## Clown introduction
-Hi, I’m *Beth*, a University Student at Singapore Management University studying BSc(Computing and Law)!
+Hi, I’m Beth, a University Student at Singapore Management University studying BSc(Computing and Law)!
 My daily activities involve waking up and going to sleep.
-Given my current identity crisis-crisis that spawns in every few years, I have to say that I am doing quite well for myself and want to keep it up.
+Given my current identity crisis that spawns in every few years, I have to say that I am doing quite well for myself and want to keep it up.
+I'm a beginner programmer and would be happy to learn from anyone patient enough to sit down with me for a few hours and tell me that you need to put a "." in between "console" and "log".
+Many thanks for dropping by!

 ## My shining personality
 * **Code that I can write**: Python, Javascript, HTML, CSS
 * **Code that I like to think I can write**: PHP, MySQL, Solidity
 * **Topics of interest**: Web development, Web3 development (Ethereum), UI UX design, Databases
-* **To learn**: Vue.js, React, C, enjoying reading documentation without wanting to cry for 10 hours straight
+* **To learn**: React, Tailwind (I know it's not technically a language but I still need it), enjoying reading documentation without wanting to cry for 10 hours straight

 ## I promise I have a life outside of GitHub
 * **Sports**: